sunnyvale-academy/SNY.OSS.DCK.01.01.00/labs/05-Bind_mounts/README.md

 Having completed labs **00 - Setup lab environment**

-## Creating a container to compile the source code
+## Create a container to compile the source code

 Here we create a container used to compile the Java source code (Main.java).
 Note the `-v` flag used to mount a host's directory with the source code into the container.